edualb/focusTv/README.md

 # FocusTv
-Library to create a `UIFocusGuide` with simple syntax.
+Framework to create a `UIFocusGuide` with simple syntax.

 ## Example